 The Paleolithic (Paleo) diet, also called the "Caveman" or "Stone Age" diet, centers around the idea that if we eat like our ancestors did 10,000 years ago, we'll be healthier, lose weight and curb disease.
 That means foods that can be hunted, fished or gathered: meat, fish, shellfish, poultry, eggs, veggies, roots, fruits and berries.
-No grains, no dairy, no legumes (beans or peas), no sugar, no salt.
+No grains, no dairy, no legumes (beans, lentils and peas), no sugar and no salt.
 Why?
-"According to proponents, our bodies are genetically predisposed to eat this way.
-They blame the agricultural revolution and the addition of grains, legumes and dairy to the human diet for the onset of chronic disease (obesity, heart disease and diabetes)," says White.
+According to proponents, our bodies are genetically predisposed to eat this way.
+They blame the agricultural revolution and the addition of grains, legumes and dairy to the human diet for the onset of chronic disease.

-But a typical plan may exceed the Dietary Guidelines for daily fat and protein intake and falls short on carbohydrate recommendations.
+But a typical plan may exceed the Dietary Guidelines for daily fat and protein intake and fall short on carbohydrate recommendations.
 The exclusion of whole grains, legumes and dairy can be risky as well.
-"These foods are nutrient-rich and contain important vitamins and minerals.
+These foods are nutrient-rich and contain important vitamins and minerals.

 Before beginning any diet plan, work with a registered dietitian nutritionist who will assess your food and medical history and develop a personalized nutrition plan to suit your lifestyle and preferences.